arleypadua/SoaNet/README.md

     PM> Install-Package SoaNet
     ```

-2) Add usings to your code:
+2) Add following usings to your code:
     ```sh
     using SoaNet.Process;
     using SoaNet.Process.Extensions.Http;